Shiu/spine-runtimes/spine-flutter/README.md

 # See the [spine-flutter documentation](https://esotericsoftware.com/spine-flutter) for in-depth information.

-The `spine_flutter` package name was previously used to publish the [Spine Flutter Runtime in plain Dart](https://github.com/jtakakura/spine_flutter/) by Junji Takakura.
-Junji has kindly transferred the package name to us and is now publishing his Dart-only Spine Flutter Runtime under the package name [spine_flutter_dart](https://pub.dev/packages/spine_flutter_dart).

 ## Licensing

 You are welcome to evaluate the Spine Runtimes and the examples we provide in this repository free of charge.